Pearson plc: Scardino and new focus on education

-Pearson Education rebrands as Pearson (2011) and Pearson plc rebrands as education-only (2016)
+Pearson Education rebrands as Pearson and Pearson plc becomes education-focused

 Pearson Education was rebranded as simply Pearson in 2011.

-In July 2011, Pearson announced the creation of Pearson College, a British degree provider based in London.
-Also in 2011, Pearson acquired Connections Education and agreed to sell its 50% stake in FTSE International Limited to the London Stock Exchange for £450 million.
-In 2011, Pearson also increased its stake in TutorVista to 76%.
+In July 2011 Pearson announced the creation of Pearson College, a British degree provider based in London.
+Also in 2011, Pearson acquired Connections Education, agreed to sell its 50% stake in FTSE International Limited to the London Stock Exchange for £450 million, and increased its stake in TutorVista to 76%.

-In May 2012 Pearson announced its acquisition of GlobalEnglish Corporation, an American Business English software and solutions company, in an all-cash transaction.

-In October 2012 Pearson entered into talks with rival conglomerate Bertelsmann, over the possibility of combining their respective publishing companies, Penguin Group and Random House, and said it would merge Penguin Books with Bertelsmann's Random House to create the world's biggest consumer book publisher.
+In May 2012 Pearson announced its acquisition of GlobalEnglish Corporation, an American Business English software and solutions company.
+In October 2012 Pearson entered into talks with Bertelsmann over the possible combination of Penguin Group and Random House, and later said it would merge Penguin Books with Bertelsmann's Random House to create the world's largest consumer book publisher.

-In February 2013, following government changes to apprenticeship funding rules, Pearson sold its Pearson in Practice, a UK vocational training business, to West Nottinghamshire College, which renamed it Vision Workforce Skills.

-In May 2013, Pearson announced a new restructuring plan to invest in digital learning and emerging markets, after predicting weaker earnings.
-The change supported the decoupling of the Penguin consumer publishing business into a separate entity with Random House (forming Penguin Random House).
-The new structure combined the separate education companies, Pearson International and Pearson North America under one Pearson company and Pearson reorganised around three global lines of business – School, Higher Education and Professional.
-The Financial Times Group and Pearson English formed part of Pearson Professional.
+In February 2013 Pearson sold Pearson in Practice, a UK vocational training business, to West Nottinghamshire College, which renamed it Vision Workforce Skills.
+In May 2013 Pearson announced a restructuring plan to invest in digital learning and emerging markets after predicting weaker earnings.
+The restructuring combined Pearson International and Pearson North America under one Pearson company, reorganised around School, Higher Education and Professional, while the Financial Times Group and Pearson English formed part of Pearson Professional.

-In July 2014, the company announced it had cut 4,000 jobs, representing 10% of the company's workforce.
+In July 2014 the company announced that it had cut 4,000 jobs, representing about 10% of its workforce.

-Pearson announced in July 2015 that it had agreed to sell the FT Group, which includes business daily Financial Times, to Japanese media group Nikkei for £844 million, or $1.32 billion.
-The sale does not include FT Group's London property at One Southwark Bridge.
+In July 2015 Pearson agreed to sell the FT Group, including the Financial Times, to Japanese media group Nikkei for £844 million.
 Pearson retained the publishing rights to FT Press and licensed the trademark from Nikkei.
-In August 2015, Pearson's sold its 50% stake in The Economist to the Agnelli family, who previously held 4.7% of the group.
-The remaining 50% of The Economist Group is owned by the Schroders, Cadburys and the Rothschilds.
+In August 2015 Pearson sold its 50% stake in The Economist Group to the Agnelli family and other existing shareholders.

-Following the sale of its financial news publications Financial Times and The Economist in 2015, Pearson plc rebranded in January 2016 to focus solely on education, and the corporation adopted a new logo, the interrobang (‽), a combination of a question mark and an exclamation point, meant to convey a "combination of excitement, curiosity and individuality" and "the excitement and fun of learning".
+Following the sale of its financial news publications Financial Times and The Economist in 2015, Pearson rebranded in January 2016 to focus solely on education, adopting a new logo based on the interrobang (‽), a combination of a question mark and an exclamation mark.